norbyscook/canvusProjectV2/README.md

 This project is created while following a tutorial from gamedev tv.
 I made some changes to the state machine

-Here is the graph for the class hierarchy, the latest version is the tab at the right hand side
+Here is the graph for the class hierarchy, the latest version is in the tab furthest to the right.

 [canvas project class hierarchy](https://app.diagrams.net/#G1fFu6epxHXzOqkUV0iRUwohJr7pR1sUqb)